nodejs/admin/Moderation-Policy.md

   within that repository's issue tracker.
 * The Moderation Team serves as the final arbiter for all Moderation issues.
-* Moderation Team members may Remove or Block an individual from the Node.js GitHub Organization.
+* Moderation Team members may Remove or Block an individual from the Node.js GitHub Organizations.
 * For any Removal or Blocking action, an issue describing the reasons for the action, and identifying the Github account being acted upon, must be posted to the Moderation Repository with an explanation provided by the Moderation Team member performing the action.
-* Any individual Blocked from the Node.js GitHub Organization will be recommended for exclusion from any Node.js Foundation sponsored event or activity.
+* Any individual Blocked from the Node.js GitHub Organizations will be recommended for exclusion from any Node.js Foundation sponsored event or activity.
 * Minor edits to the formatting of a Post or to correct typographical errors are not considered to be "Moderation".
 Such edits and their intent should